 While an attorney is recommended to file, it is not necessary.
 You can file for bankruptcy if you do enough research.
 Time and time again, however, individuals and couples who file without an attorney end up scrambling to correct their mistakes, lose their ability to receive a discharge, or lose property to the trustee.
-It can also be difficult to understand the difference between Chapter 7 and 13 bankruptcy, and know which is appropriate for you to file.
+It can also be difficult to understand the difference between Chapter 7 and 13 bankruptcy and know which is appropriate for you to file.
 Contact us today to set up your free initial consultation!

 I can pick and choose who to include on my bankruptcy.

 Definitely not!
-The court requires that you list all of your creditors, whether or not you are current or want to continue making payments to them.
+The court requires that you list all of your creditors, whether or not you are current, or want to continue making payments to them.
 There is no difference between Chapter 7 and 13 Bankruptcy when it comes to this – you absolutely must list all of your creditors.
 This includes personal loans to people you know or doctors’ offices.
 This does not mean that you have to surrender your automobile because you listed your automobile loan on your bankruptcy.
 You can sign what is called a “reaffirmation agreement.”
 This way, it will be as though you never filed bankruptcy on that creditor.

 I can discharge all my debts under Chapter 7 bankruptcy.

-Unfortunately this is not necessarily true.
+Unfortunately, this is not necessarily true.
 Certain debts, like most taxes, alimony or child support, government-issued or guaranteed student loans, debts incurred through fraud or embezzlement are among some types of debts that cannot be discharged in bankruptcy.

 Married couples both need to file.

-A married individual can file his or her own bankruptcy without the need of his or her spouse filing.
+A married individual can file his or her own bankruptcy without the need for his or her spouse filing.
 For this requirement, there is no difference between Chapter 7 and 13 Bankruptcy – either type can be filed as an individual.